 - Bookshelf (one per person) (photo & measurements)

 - Main kitchen for resident use is adjacent to large TV lounge on the ground floor.
 Common lounges are located on each floor.
 The hall also has a billiard lounge and laundry room.

-- Screens are provided for rooms on the ground floor (rooms 002-032).
+- Screens are provided for rooms on the ground and first floors.
 We recommend purchasing an expandable screen from your local home supply store for windows without screens.

 - Each room has at least two windows, side-by-side (photo & measurements)